andrewn6/bashserverscript/README.md

 ### How to run it:

 ### Step 1 Pull the specificed github repo
-To do this include the github repos url ex https://github.com/FFlop/arduinolcd
+To do this include the github repos url ex https://github.com/FFlop/arduinolcd in the bash script where it shows git pull.

 ### Step 2